theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started-table/load-an-extraction-in-board.md

 lang: en_GB
 ---

 The next step is to load an extraction in BOARD using the data reader.
-In the BOARD designer we defined the extraction plants which extracts the plants table *T001W*  from SAP.
-In BOARD wie defined the entity Plants, in which we want to load the SAP data.
+In the BOARD designer we defined the extraction plants, which extract the plants table *T001W* from SAP.
+In BOARD we defined the entity plants, in which we want to load the SAP data.
 Now select *Database -> Data Reader -> SAP -> New Protocol*  to create a new protocol.

 ![Load-Extraction-01](/img/content/Load-Extraction-01.png){:class="img-responsive"}